NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'cellmethod1': <CellMethod: domainaxis3: maximum>}

-As each of these methods returns a `Constructs` instance, it is easy to perform further selections on their results:
+As each of these methods returns a `Constructs` instance, it is easy to perform further filter on their results:

 .. code-block:: python
-   :caption: *Make selections of previous selections.*
+   :caption: *Make selections from previous selections.*

    >>> print(t.constructs.filter_by_type('auxiliary_coordinate').filter_by_axis(domainaxis2=True))
    Constructs: